devonartis/aws-security-workshops/detection-ml-wksp/README.md

 predictor.predict(inference_data)
 ```

+When run, it should print out a few lines of the GuardDuty tuples (due to the `head()` call).
 What does the output of the algorithm look like?
 How can we interpret the score?

 # Cleaning up